-Elite has the authority to adjust the end user rental rate from time to time to allow for fluctuations in operating costs.
-During the three months ended November 30, 2012 the Company recognized an average rental rate was \$122.
-All repairs are at the Company's expense and billed by Elite at a rate congruent with the average local rate.
-Parts required to be purchased by Elite for repair and maintenance are charged back to the Company.
-In addition, the Company is responsible for payment of all debt service, applicable property and other taxes, license and registration fees; hangar parking rate of \$350 per month; fuel and regular operating oil, calculated using the actual VGT field delivery rate of Elite.
-Management fees are paid as a percentage of gross revenue based upon the billable Hobbs hours each month as follows: 1) 0 to 10 hours =15% of gross revenue, 2) 11 to 25 hours =17%, and 3) 26 + hours =19%.
-During the three months ended November 30, 2012, the Company recorded revenue of \$32,964 as a result of its agreement with Elite.
-The related costs incurred for the three months totaled \$26,047 which is comprised of aircraft fees of \$6,359, fuel \$11,936 and management fees totaling \$7,752.
+During the first quarter of fiscal year 2013, Elite had the authority to adjust the end user rental rate from time to time to allow for fluctuations in operating costs.
+During the six months ended February, 28, 2013 the Company recognized an average rental rate was 203.55.
+Prior to November 1, 2012, all repairs were at the Company's expense and billed by Elite at a rate congruent with the average local rate, subsequent to November 1, 2012 the lessee paid for these expenses.
+Also prior to November 1, 2012, parts required to be purchased by Elite for repair and maintenance were charged back to the Company and subsequent to November 1, 2012 the lessee is responsible for these types of charges.
+In addition, the Company was responsible for payment of all debt service, applicable property and other taxes, license and registration fees; hangar parking rate of \$350 per month; fuel and regular operating oil, calculated using the actual VGT field delivery rate of Elite prior to November 1, 2012.
+Also prior to November 1, 2012, management fees were paid as a percentage of gross revenue based upon the billable Hobbs hours each month as follows: 1) 0 to 10 hours =15% of gross revenue, 2) 11 to 25 hours =17%, and 3) 26 + hours =19%.
+During the six months ended February 28, 2013, the Company recorded revenue of \$65,524 as a result of its agreement with Elite.
+The related costs incurred for the six months totaled \$23,168 which is comprised of aircraft fees of \$9,880, fuel \$8,435 and management fees totaling \$4,853.